The Magic and Science of Opals

 A boulder opal is an opal which has been formed around or against another non opal stone, usually an iron-stained sandstone.
 These slivers of opal which are visible through the host rock are so fine that it is impossible for the opal cutters to separate the opal and the rock without hugely diminishing the size of the stone.

-Matrix opals are a type of boulder opal, and in the case of this spectacular opal it is certainly both a boulder opal and a matrix opal, with the thin veins of colourful opal forming in cracks and fissures in these boulders.
+Matrix opals are a type of boulder opal.
+This spectacular opal (pictured above) is a spectacular example of both a boulder opal and a matrix opal.
+It showcases the thin veins of colourful opal forming in cracks and fissures in these boulders.

 Due to the dark backing provided by the ironstone, boulder opals generally have a darker tone which provides a greater contrast to the vibrancy in the play of colour.
 The thinness of the bar of colour in boulder opals means that a high cabochoned surface is extremely rare, and boulder opals usually have a flat surface.

-At AC Silver, we are able to provide our customers with an example of the very rare, high cabochoned boulder opal which has been cut into a beautiful oval shape, rather than being left as a free-from shape, like most boulder opals.
-This piece is an extremely rare and the setting is a very sophisticated example of the use of boulder stone.
+At AC Silver, we are able to provide our customers with an example of the very rare, high cabochoned boulder opal which has been cut into a beautiful oval shape (rather than being left as a free-from shape, like most boulder opals).
+This piece is extremely rare and the setting is a very sophisticated example of the use of boulder stone.

 We have truly fallen under the spell of these wonderful stones, whether in contemporary jewellery or vintage and antique pieces.
 Their timeless elegance coupled with their eye-catching play of colour and vibrant properties make them a magnificent choice for jewellery which brings joy to the wearer.

 Jodie Smith – Copywriter

 Jodie joined AC Silver in 2016 as a copywriter after completing a degree in English Literature, possessing a passion for jewellery and unusual antiquities combined with an interest in blogging.